English Pointer Scientific Classification

 English Pointer Size and Weight

-English Pointers are dogs of medium to large size with a coat of short hair.
-Males can weigh up to 75 pounds full grown whereas females weigh up to 65 pounds full grown.
+These are dogs of medium to large size with a coat of short hair.
+English Pointer males can weigh up to 75 pounds full grown whereas females weigh up to 65 pounds full grown.
 Males can grow to a height of 28 inches while females can reach 26 inches.
 An 8-week-old English Pointer weighs around 7 pounds.
 They are considered fully grown at 18 months to 2 years old.